eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 Ethernet is only a network, and so you cannot see or touch it.
 Now the Ethernet wire that carries data is most definitely tangible, but the network itself isn’t.

 A NIC has got connectors on one side that are used to connect it to a motherboard.
-Over the years, these connectors have been improved, and the most current forms of NICs use the PCIe slots present.
-There have been USB NIC’s too, but surely they were slower.

 To connect your computer to Ethernet, you would need a router and specific cables that receive and send data.
 This data comes from the main hub that acts as the source of the internet connection of a specified area.